 Visit Sites In Killarney City

-Lovely inside of St. Mary’s Roman Catholic Cathedral in Killarney City.
+Lovely St. Mary’s Roman Catholic Cathedral in Killarney City.

 Monsignor Hugh O’Flaherty, who saved over 6,500 Allied POW and Jewish escapees from the Gestapo via his “Rome Escape Line.”